 1st Place will be $1000 paid in quarterly installments

 2nd Place will be $500 paid in quarterly installments

 Applicants should submit a resume and a brief (one page) study proposal or statement explaining the course of study for which they need support.
 This material must be accompanied by a letter from a faculty member indicating willingness to sponsor the candidate and detailing any requirements (e.g. provision for a final report or thesis) for receiving university credit.
 Names and phone numbers of two references are also required (include at least one University instructor and/or previous employment supervisor).
 All materials should be submitted by October 31, 2012.

 Attn: Nicole Chavez

-CWA awards fellowships to high school students to attend the Flyway Journeys Wildlife Art Camp, a 3 day, 2 night camp.
-This camp focuses on wildlife art and includes expert instruction by professional artists.
-Recipients are asked to complete a related art project to demonstrate the benefits of the experience and provide a service for conservation.
+CWA awards fellowships to 8th through 12th grade students to attend the Flyway Journeys Wildlife Art Camp, a 3 day, 2 night camp.
+This camp focuses on wildlife art and includes expert instruction by professional artists, photographers and scientists.
+Recipients are asked to complete a community art or conservation project to demonstrate the benefits of the experience and provide a service for their community.

 For more information, please contact Sabreena Britt, Education Coordinator at email@example.com or (916) 648-1406 ext.
 102